 Feature Detail

 Default Templates Default Code Templates are built into Enterprise Architect for forward engineering supported languages.

-= 52-2 p 20005
+Code A Code Template Editor is provided for

-Code Template Editor A Code Template Editor is provided for creating and maintaining user-defined Code Templates.
+Template Editor creating and maintaining user-defined Code Templates.
 Customizing Code Templates Descriptions of the template syntax and the macros and functions you can use to control the effects of the templates.
 Synchronize Code A subset of the default Code Templates to synchronize code.